 In the days following Hurricane Harvey, which caused catastrophic flooding in southeast Texas in late August 2017, an image began circulating online that appeared to show President Donald Trump leaning over the side of a raft, reaching out to a stranded flood victim.

 Tellingly, the President is pictured wearing a suit and no life vest — an unlikely scenario in a dangerous flood.
 Presidents also generally do not personally take part in rescue operations after disasters.

-The incident, however did not happen during Hurricane Harvey in 2017 — instead the image depicts a rescue that took place during flooding in Central Texas that occurred in 2015:
+The original incident did not even take place during Hurricane Harvey in 2017.
+Instead, the image captures a rescue that occurred in the aftermath of flooding in Central Texas in 2015, before Donald Trump was elected president.

-President Trump did visit the storm-ravaged region on 29 August 2017, but he did not go out on floodwaters to rescue victims.
+President Trump did visit storm-ravaged southeast Texas after Hurricane Harvey on 29 August 2017, but he did not go out on floodwaters to rescue victims.